ubtue/neg/src/main/java/de/uni_tuebingen/ub/nppm/controller/README.md

-Suggesttion to Refactor -> MVC Functionality:

-    Use Spring MVC:
-        Create for each Entity a controller
-        Create for each page in neg a controller function Create views from scratch and use only parts from the existing files

-Description of the Example:
+Description of the example:
-    - Using 3 Layer Architecture (Presentation, Service, Data Access Layer)
+    - Using 3 layer architecture (presentation, service, data access layer)

-    - In the example a controller function for the Entity Edition is defined
+    - The example contains the dao, service and controller classes for each entity

-    - The controller is in the package de.uni_tuebingen.ub.nppm.controller

-    - The URL to call the function is http://localhost:8080/neg/edition/list
+    - The example contains template for the controller functions

-    - The view is in WEB-INF/views/list-edition
+    - The templates are located in WEB-INF/views/

     - The spring configuration is in WEB_INF/spring.xml

-    - The Servlet Descriptor is in WEB_INF/web.xml
+    - The servlet descriptor is in WEB_INF/web.xml